Brief

 1979

-- Helme Suuk becomes the first Estonian woman to ascend an over 7000m high peak:
+- Helme Suuk becomes the first Estonian woman to ascend a 7000+m high peak:

 Pik Lenin